KompleteAI/xllm/README.md

 ## Useful materials

+- [Docs](https://github.com/KompleteAI/xllm/blob/main/DOCS.md): here, we go into detail about everything the library can do
+- [Demo project](https://github.com/KompleteAI/xllm-demo): here's a step-by-step example of how to use X—LLM and fit it into your own project
+- [Template project](https://github.com/KompleteAI/xllm-template): here's a template, a kickoff point you can use for your projects
 - [How to implement dataset](!link)
 - [How to add CLI tools to your project](!link)
 - [Demo project](https://github.com/KompleteAI/xllm-demo): here's a step-by-step example of how to use X—LLM and fit it